Abdulrahman-122/Github_Actions/file17.md

 ---

-# Lab 1: What Problem Does Container Action Solve?
+#  What Problem Does Container Action Solve?

 Suppose you want an action that: